Chapada Gaúcha

 Chapada Gaúcha is a municipality in the northern region of Minas Gerais, Brazil.
-The population in 2020 was 13,953 in an area of 3,215 km².
+The population in 2020 was 13,953 in an area of 3,215 km2.
 The elevation of the municipal seat is 872 meters.
 It became a municipality in 1997.
 The postal code (CEP) is 39314-000.

-Location
+Geography

 Chapada Gaúcha is part of the statistical microregion of Januária.
 It is connected by poor roads to Arinos and to Januária.
 It lies in an extensive agricultural area on highlands south of the boundary with the state of Bahia.
 The Grande Sertão Veredas National Park lies a few kilometers from the municipal seat.
 See Braziltour for information about the park.
 The park is not open to visitors and has no facilities.
 It was created in 1989 and has an area of 231,668.00 hectares.